s-r-e-e-r-a-j/PyNetPing/README.md

 ## Using PyNetPing as a CLI Tool

 PyNetPing also works as a command-line tool.
-The PyNetPing folder must be in the current working directory when running the CLI.

 CLI automatically selects the best protocol: ICMP → TCP → HTTP → DNS (if `--dns` is enabled).